 To be released: November 9, 2133

 "High Hazard level?"
 I read out loud.
 Sort of panicked.

 Rhett turned in my direction.
-"Yes, without the EN bracelets."
+"Yes, without the Electric Neutralizer bracelets."
 He turned back to his screen.
 "Why do you think it requires special monitoring?"

 I leaned back in my chair and sighed.
 I looked at the ceiling.
-I read most of the observation notes until my phone vibrated.
+Most of the observation notes said the experiment was very uncooperative.
+I read the observation notes from different people until my phone vibrated.

 Rhett was about in his mid twenties.
 I can't remember.
 One of the only people I socialized with.
 He was as tall as I. Except he was sort of buff, I was a stick.
 Which I did not understand because I ate a lot.

 "Davenport you look really tired.
 Man, I think you should go out.
 You know.
 Like on a date."
 He laughed.
 His bald head reflected the lights above.